 Rolling out franchisee performance groups isn’t difficult or expensive.
 Here are several tips to make yours successful.

 - Ask your franchisee advisory council to help develop your performance group program.
 If you don’t have an FAC, simply ask six franchisees to volunteer to be the first group.

 - The most effective performance groups are always on the smaller side (six to eight people).
 Franchisees should be grouped with such similar franchisees considering such factors as business size, tenure, geography, single-unit versus multi-unit, etc.

 - Start with groups being led by a corporate executive or a professional facilitator and migrate to franchisee-led after the first year.
 Review IFA’s Supplier Forum members at www.franchise.org for suppliers specializing in financial benchmarking and facilitating franchisee performance groups.

 - Group meetings can vary in length and frequency.
 Some of the best I’ve seen meet quarterly for a full day with some sort of social activity on either end.
 Meetings can be hosted by a franchisee to reduce costs, and the meeting host should be rotated.

 - Meetings should all have a formal agenda and include a full review of KPIs, financial statements and current challenges.
 Meetings should conclude with stated objectives, which will be reviewed at the beginning of the next meeting.

 Rolling out performance groups across your system will take some time to perfect, but the benefits will be tremendous.
 Start small and adjust things as you go.
 Once you’re comfortable with the way the program has developed, require new franchisees to join immediately upon opening.
 This will help ensure they get the best possible start and develop a habit of peer accountability early.

-This article originally appeared in Franchising World Magazine – September 2014
+This original version of this article appeared in Franchising World Magazine.